LucasBehrendt/tech-blog/README.md

 - ### Contact Page

-  - If a user wishes to come in contact with the administraion of the site, they can send an inquiry from the contact page.
+  - If a user wishes to get in touch with the administration of the site, they can send an inquiry from the contact page.

   - The form lets signed in users write an inquiry.
 An email will then be sent to the admin and the user will receive a copy on their registered email.